 - Tell me about a time when you disagreed with your manager’s leadership style or team culture.

-- Tell me about a time you wish you’d handled something differently.
+Tell me about a time you wish you’d handled a situation with a coworker differently.

 1. Tell me about a time when you handled a challenging situation.